-3. He prayed before making a major decision, like choosing His disciples in Luke 6:12.
+3. He prayed before making a major decision, like choosing His disciples in Luke 6.

-Now it came to pass in those days that He went out to the mountain to pray, and continued all night in prayer to God. and when it was day, He called His disciples to Him; and from them He chose twelve whom He also named apostles.
+Luke 6:12-13 Now it came to pass in those days that He went out to the mountain to pray, and continued all night in prayer to God.
+And when it was day, He called His disciples to Him; and from them He chose twelve whom He also named apostles.

-Now when all the people were baptized, it came to pass that Jesus also was baptized; and while He prayed, the heaven was opened. and the Holy Spirit descended in bodily form like a dove upon Him, and a voice came from heaven which said, You are My beloved Son; in You I am well-pleased."
+Luke 3:21-22 When all the people were baptized, it came to pass that Jesus also was baptized; and while He prayed, the heaven was opened.
+And the Holy Spirit descended in bodily form like a dove upon Him, and a voice came from heaven which said, "You are My beloved Son; in You I am well-pleased."

-He was praying, and then He asked His disciples, "Who do men say that I the Son of man am?"
+He was praying, and then He asked His disciples, "Who do men say that I the Son of Man am?"
 And then He said, "Who do you say that I am?"
 But He had prayed for them before doing that.
-Remember He said, You haven't figured this out.
-God Himself has revealed this to you.
-Maybe that's what He asked the Father to do, to reveal to Peter, or to whomever, that He was the Christ, the Son of God.
+Remember He said, "You haven't figured this out.
+God Himself has revealed this to you."
+Maybe that is what He asked the Father to do, to reveal to Peter, or to whomever, that He was the Christ, the Son of God.

-And it came to pass, about eight days after these saying, that He took Peter, John, and James and went up on the mountain to pray. and as He prayed, the appearance of His face was altered, and his robe became white and glistening.
+Luke 9:28-29 And it came to pass, about eight days after these sayings, that He took Peter, John, and James and went up on the mountain to pray.
+As He prayed, the appearance of His face was altered, and His robe became white and glistening.

-And I know that You always hear Me, but because of the people who are standing by I said this, that they may believe that You sent Me."
+John 11:42 "And I know that You always hear Me, but because of the people who are standing by I said this, that they may believe that You sent Me."

-But I have prayed for you, that your faith should not fail; and when you have returned to Me, strengthen your brethren.
-But he said to Him, Lord, I am ready to go with You, both to prison and to death.
-Then He said, I tell you, Peter, the rooster will not crow this day before you will deny three time that you know Me."
+Luke 22:32-34 "But I have prayed for you, that your faith should not fail; and when you have returned to Me, strengthen your brethren."
+But he said to Him, "Lord, I am ready to go with You, both to prison and to death."
+Then He said, "I tell you, Peter, the rooster will not crow this day before you will deny three time that you know Me."